GaliMouette/GaliMouette/README.md

 ## A little bit about me :
 - :student: Studying computer science at EPITECH
 - :briefcase: Worked at Witekio & INRIA

 More on my [website](https://galimouette.github.io/)

-Optimization, performance, and programing languages enthusiast.
+Optimization, performance, and programing languages enthusiast.<br/>
-I am interested by kernels, boot-loaders, and low level programming in general.
+I am interested by kernels, boot-loaders, and low level programming in general.<br/>
-I also share a great interest in compilers.
+I also share a great interest in compilers.<br/>
-I am trying to understand how to build unbreakable things.
+I am trying to understand how to build unbreakable things.<br/>

 ## Some projects I am currently interested in :
 * [llvm-project](https://github.com/llvm/llvm-project)